google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** false **Possible values:** true, false

 -   Control how the maximum training duration (if set) is applied.
-If false, the training stop when the time is used.
+If false, the training stops when the time is used.
 If true, adapts the size of the sampled dataset used to train each tree such that `num_trees` will train within `maximum_training_duration`.
 Has no effect if there is no maximum training duration specified.

 #### [allow_na_conditions](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)